MND Just in Case kit – information for professionals

 - a space for emergency contact details on the top of the box

-- a medication chart on the inside of the lid, which can be used to record the contents
+- a medication chart which can be used to record the contents

 - information leaflets for GPs, carers and for professionals who may need to use the kit